syntax-sherlock/git-llm-commit/README.md

 - Integrates with your default git editor
 - Respects conventional commit types: feat, fix, docs, style, refactor, perf, test, build, ci, chore, revert
 - Detects potentially risky files (like .env, credentials, secrets) and prompts for confirmation before committing
+- Prioritizes OpenRouter API key if available, otherwise falls back to OpenAI API key
+- Allows users to choose the model they would like to use

 ## Security Features